What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you should do when facing a clogged toilet is to turn off the water supply valve that is behind the toilet.
-This will ensure that no water can enter the tank during your are working to unblock it.
-The valve usually is located near in the middle of the tank, on one side.
+The first thing you should do when faced with a blocked toilet is to turn off the supply of water on the toilet.
+This ensures that no water will enter the tank as you are working to unblock it.
+The valve is typically situated near the bottom of the tank, on one side.

 Step 2: Protect yourself with rubber gloves.